Managed WordPress Hosting vs. Shared Hosting: What’s Actually Worth Paying For?

 The Hosting Decision You Need to Consider

-But here’s what I see when I work on established WordPress sites: the hosting decision that was made two or three years ago, when the business was just getting started, is now quietly getting in the way.
+But here’s what I see when I start working with clients who already have a live website: the hosting decision that was made two or three years ago, when the business was just getting started, is now quietly getting in the way.

 Slow load times.
 Traffic that plateaus.
 A site that technically works but doesn’t perform.
-And in more cases than I’d expect, the hosting is at least part of the story.
+And often the hosting is at least part of the story.

 What Shared Hosting Actually Means